vora/react-starter-kit/README.md

 - `npm start` - will start the app in dev mode
 - `npm run build` - will build the production app
-- `npm test` - run jest for testing
+- `npm run prettier` - will run prettier to format your code
-- `npm run format` - will run prettier to format your code
+- `npm run eslint` - will run eslint and fix what it can